Two Europes: Low vaccine rates in east overwhelm ICUs

 Stella Kyriakides, the EU’s health commissioner, said the “worrying gap” on vaccinations needs urgently addressing.
 Slovakia, Croatia and Latvia have vaccinated around 50% of all their adults.
 But jab uptake in many Central and Eastern European countries has remained weak or declined.

-In contrast, at Bucharest’s Marius Nasta Institute of Pneumology, the ICU’s chief doctor, Genoveva Cadar, says its beds are now at 100% capacity and around 98% of all its virus patients are unvaccinated.
+In contrast, at Bucharest’s Marius Nasta Institute of Pneumology, the ICU’s chief doctor, Genoveva Cadar, says the beds are now at 100% capacity and around 98% of all the virus patients are unvaccinated.

 “In comparison to previous waves, people are arriving with more severe forms” of the disease, she said, adding that many patients in this latest surge are younger than in previous ones.
 “Very quickly they end up intubated — and the prognosis is extremely bleak.”

+Romanian officials reported 11,049 new cases on Tuesday, the highest daily tally since the pandemic started.
+Government data shows that 91.5% of COVID-19 deaths in Romania during Sept.
+18-23 involved unvaccinated patients.

 On Sunday, 1,220 of Romania’s 1,239 ICU beds for virus patients were occupied.
-In many cases, only death was freeing up ICU beds.
-At the Marius Nasta Institute, a mobile ICU on hospital grounds stands empty because there aren’t enough medical workers to staff it.
+In many cases, only deaths freed up spaces.
+At the Marius Nasta Institute, a mobile ICU on hospital grounds that opened Monday already was full.

 “I don’t know how we’re going to get over the next period, but we’re definitely going to be here,” hospital manager Beatrice Mahler told the AP.
 “We’re going to do everything we can (but) we don’t have a winning recipe.”